Gernot Wagner: Geoengineering

 Wagner was the founding co-director, joint with David Keith, of Harvard's Solar Geoengineering Research Program founded in 2017 as an interfaculty research initiative.
 His geoengineering research focuses on economics, governance, policy, and public perception, including the chemtrails conspiracy theory.
 Together with Dustin Tingley, Wagner finds that in a U.S. public opinion survey conducted in October 2016, 30 to 40% of the U.S. public believed in a version of the conspiracy.
 The paper also describes what the authors call a "community of conspiracy" in online discourse, in particular on Twitter and other anonymous social media.

 On November 23, 2018, Wagner published an open-access article on "Stratospheric aerosol injection tactics and costs in the first 15 years of deployment."
 The article was noticed by CNN, where the journalist said: "Scientists are proposing an ingenious but as-yet-unproven way to tackle climate change: spraying sun-dimming chemicals into the Earth's atmosphere."
 The proposal "estimated the development costs of a stratospheric fleet of sulfur-releasing aircraft at $3.5 billion.
 This theoretical program would start in 2033 with two aircraft and 4,000 annual flights, increasing over 15 years to nearly 100 aircraft flying hundreds of flights a week," and would cost annually to operate "roughly $2.25 billion".
+The CNN article article was subsequently shared by Questlove and others; Wagner recounted the episode in a conversation with Holly Buck.

+Wagner has written a book on the topic: Geoengineering: the Gamble.
+The book and Wagner's other work on the topic has been heavily criticized by Andreas Malm.